Preparing your language

 • Choose 500KB or 1MB instead of 100KB when allowed.

-• Check the final PDF on mobile and desktop before uploading.
+• Check the final file on mobile and desktop.

 FAQ

-Open the file, zoom in, and check small text, signatures, stamps, images, and page clarity.
+Open the file and check page order, readability, names, dates, signatures, stamps, images, and final file size.

 Open Compress PDF Tool